Planning to add to your collection of well-used amps? Excitedly comparing amps to buy your very first Vox or Fender?

 Another case of smaller being better.
 This is because what you really want is for your tubes to be saturated with sound, giving you that fantastic retro vibe.

 So why is higher not better?
 Because you don’t want to murder people with decibels.
 Crank your 70-watt amp all the way up to saturate the tubes and you’ll blow up everyone’s ears.

 A 15-watt amp gives you that coveted saturated tone and lets you keep your ears.
 For that overdriven vibe, we all love, close-mic your amp and you’re good to go.

-Speakers are another way to get a greater variety of sounds from your amp.
+Speakers are another way to get a greater variety of sounds from your small valve amp.
 The same amp will sound different with different speakers.